thoss/laravel-gap-sort/README.md

 - Item1 (order 400)
 ```

-Item3 is sorted to the very front
+Item3 is sorted to the first
 ```
 Current List:
 - Item1 (order 100)